Nike Davies-Okundaye: Career

-Over the past twenty years, Davies-Okundaye has given workshops on traditional Nigerian textiles to audiences in the United States and Europe.
+Over the past twenty years, Okundaye has conducted workshops on traditional Nigerian textiles for audiences in the United States and Europe.
 She had her first solo exhibition at the Goethe Institute, Lagos, in 1968.
 She is the founder and director of four art centres that offer free training to more than 150 young artists in visual, musical and performing arts, comprising more than 7,000 artworks.

-Finding that the traditional methods of weaving and dyeing that had been her original inspiration were fading in Nigeria, Davies-Okundaye set about launching a revival of this aspect of Nigerian culture, building art centres offering free courses for young Nigerians to learn traditional arts and crafts.
-As art historian John Peffer states, "One thing shared by many of the latest generation of African artists in the diaspora - those who have been successful on the art circuit - is that their work critiques the very burden of representation that is also the condition of their visibility."
+Finding that the traditional methods of weaving and dyeing that had been her original inspiration were fading in Nigeria, Okundaye set about launching a revival of this aspect of Nigerian culture, building art centres offering free courses for young Nigerians to learn traditional arts and crafts.
+As art historian John Peffer states, "One thing shared by many of the latest generation of African artists in the diaspora – those who have been successful on the art circuit – is that their work critiques the very burden of representation that is also the condition of their visibility."
 In her view, the traditional art of Adire Eleko is only possible because of a specific Nigerian heritage of passing knowledge from one generation to the next.
 In a video interview published by Nubia Africa, Okundaye states that "school can only teach what they [art students] already know."
 According to a CNBC Africa interview, she trained more than 3,000 young Nigerians for free and she continues to help by funding many poor to establish their small businesses and art workshops in different parts of Nigeria.

-Davies-Okundaye's adire and batik textiles use visual themes taken from Yoruba history and mythology, as well as visual themes inspired by her own life experiences and dreams.
+Okundaye's adire and batik textiles use visual themes taken from Yoruba history and mythology, as well as visual themes inspired by her own life experiences and dreams.
 According to Kim Marie Vaz, folklore often intermingles with personal experiences to express disheartening subjects regarding female suffering.
-Folklore that Davies-Okundaye was exposed to through evening stories spoken by the village elder, addressing social issues centred on the female suffrage, in which Davies-Okundaye uses folklore figures to express her concerts on the female suffering through her batiks that portraying the goddess Osun (i.e. "Mother of Africa") communicating on ideologies and social norms placed females in constrained positions.
+Folklore that Okundaye was exposed to through evening stories spoken by the village elder, addressing social issues centred on female suffrage, in which she uses folklore figures to express her concerns on female suffering through her batiks that portray the goddess Osun (i.e., "Mother of Africa") communicating on ideologies and social norms that place females in constrained positions.